ArifRaihan/Computer-Vision-Courseworks/README.md

 The visual plot above shows the result of the procedure I described above.
 The results are not 100% accurate as the objects were not connected entirely in every frame.
 The dilation didn’t work perfectly for all frames.
 Other techniques for pre-processing the binary image before applying the algorithm may give better results.

-<b>Motion Estimation Using Block Matching Algorithm</b>
+<b style="text-align:center;" >Motion Estimation Using Block Matching Algorithm</b>

+Superimposition of the motion vectors on the next frame

 <img src = 'CVCWScreenshot/Motion1.png' height=500 width=700/>

 Prediction of next frame using motion vectors learned using block matching algorithm

 <img src = 'CVCWScreenshot/Motion2.png' height=400 width=800/>